Tyrrrz/CliWrap/Readme.md

 // -- result.RunTime         (TimeSpan)
 ```

-> ⚠️ Note that standard streams are not limited to text and can contain raw binary data.
+> ⚠️ Be mindful when using `ExecuteBufferedAsync()`.
-Additionally, the size of the data may make it inefficient to store in-memory.
+Programs can write arbitrary data (including binary) to output and error streams, which may be impractical to buffer in-memory.
-For more complex scenarios, CliWrap also provides other piping options, which are covered in the [Piping](#piping) section.
+For more advanced scenarios, CliWrap also provides other piping options, which are covered in the [Piping](#piping) section.

 ### Command configuration

 The fluent interface provided by the command object allows you to configure various options related to its execution.
 Below list covers all available configuration methods and their usage.

-> ⚠️ Note that `Command` is an immutable object, meaning that all configuration methods listed here return a new instance instead of modifying the existing one.
+> 💡 `Command` is an immutable object, meaning that all configuration methods listed here return a new instance instead of modifying the existing one.

 #### `WithArguments(...)`